-Column 1 Column 2 Zone Standards of Service Rural Water supply For residential use - potable water supply is to be demonstrated and an alternative water supply to be identified.
-Waste water and sewerage On site disposal of effluent and waste water in accordance with the Onsite Sewerage Code 237 and any relevant supplementary planning scheme policy.
+Column 1 Zone Column 2 Standards of Service Rural Water supply • For residential use - potable water supply is to be demonstrated and an alternative water supply to be identified.
+Waste water and sewerage • On site disposal of effluent and waste water in accordance with the Queensland Plumbing and Wastewater Code and any relevant supplementary planning scheme policy.
 Electricity The standards of service nominated by the electricity supply authority Reticulated electricity to be made available at the property boundary.
 Alternative power sources may be considered where supported by the electricity service authority.
-Telecommunications The standards of service nominated by the relevant telecommunications supply authority.
+Telecommunications • The standards of service nominated by the relevant telecommunications supply authority.
 Roads New roads to be constructed and sealed in accordance with Council Policy.
 Existing roads to be sealed in accordance with policy.
-Vehicular access Vehicular access to be constructed in accordance with standards specified in Division 2 of this Schedule.
-Park Residential Water supply Reticulated water supply in accordance with Council Policy for residential and fire fighting use.
-Waste water and sewerage On site disposal of effluent and waste water in accordance with the Onsite Sewerage Code 236 and any relevant supplementary planning scheme policy.
+Vehicular access • Vehicular access to be constructed in accordance with standards specified in Division 2 of this Schedule.
+Park Residential Water supply • Reticulated water supply in accordance with Council Policy for residential and fire fighting use.
+Waste water and sewerage • On site disposal of effluent and waste water in accordance with the Queensland Plumbing and Wastewater Code and any relevant supplementary planning scheme policy.
 Electricity The standards of service nominated by the relevant electricity supply authority.
 Electricity supply is to be underground.
+Telecommunications • The standards of service nominated by the relevant telecommunications supply authority.
+Roads • New and existing roads to be sealed with asphalt, to be provided with kerb and channelling, and major/minor storm water management strategy.